-You should also consider Basecamp3 - an exciting new community business incubator which is really pushing to support Liverpool's creative industries by providing decent space as well as business advice.
-And The Annexe over in Hope Street offers low cost office space, studio workspace and rehearsal facilities to theatre arts and media based firms.
+You should also consider Basecamp3 - an exciting new community business incubator that is really pushing to support Liverpool's creative industries by providing decent space as well as business advice.
+And The Annexe over in Hope Street offers low-cost office space, studio workspace and rehearsal facilities to theatre arts and media-based firms.

 Then I simply must mention Jelly Liverpool.
 It's hugely popular and meets twice monthly on the 1st and 3rd Thursday of each month.
 Mainly attracting developers and tech types, it's a casual working event for freelancers.
 A chance to get out of your home office and meet other people, share ideas and benefit from co-working.